The soundtrack of Deep South USA

 Meet your group and Tour Manager at the Tour Inn & Suites Atlanta Airport South.

-A morning sightseeing explores this fascinating city.
-Entrance is also included to the Martin Luther King Center and Church which pays homage to the man himself as well as the civil rights movement which he was part of.
+A morning sightseeing tour explores this fascinating city.
+Entrance is included to the Martin Luther King Center and Church, which pays homage to the man himself as well as the civil rights movement he was a driving force of.
 The tour continues to Margaret Mitchell House, where the author wrote her Pulitzer Prize winning novel, 'Gone with the Wind'.
-Following free time for lunch, we transfer to Chattanooga.
-This evening, we check in to the Doubletree by Hilton Chattanooga Downtown.
+Following free time for lunch, we transfer to Chattanooga, where we board the Lookout Mountain Incline Railway.
+This evening, we check in for one night at the Doubletree by Hilton Chattanooga Downtown.

 Our coach takes us through Tennessee to Lynchburg, capital of Moore County.
 Moore County has been 'dry' since the days of prohibition, which makes its main attraction all the more extraordinary - it is the home of Jack Daniel's Distillery.
-After a tour of the distillery we continue to Nashville, staying for three nights at Gaylord Opryland Nashville.
-This evening, we visit the legendary Grand Ole Opry, one of the oldest and most iconic country music venues in the US.
-Founded as a radio station in 1925, today this classic music venue still hosts the same regular broadcast, now with a popular extended format, in addition to regular stage shows - the likes of which we are treated to tonight.
-Enjoy live music performed on 'country's most famous stage'.
+After a tour and tasting at the distillery we continue to Nashville, staying for three nights at the Clarion Downtown Nashville.
+This evening, we visit the legendary Grand Ole Opry.
+Founded as a radio station in 1925, today this classic music venue still hosts the same regular broadcast, now with a popular extended format, in addition to regular stage shows.
+Tonight, enjoy live music performed on 'country's most famous stage', a wonderful introduction to Nashville's culture.

 Since the 1940s Nashville has been synonymous with country music, with its collection of recording studios on 'Music Row' and the Ryman Auditorium, home of the Grand Ole Opry for three decades.
 A morning guided tour introduces you to the sights before we visit the Country Music Hall of Fame, the world's largest music museum, for an amazing 'who's who' in the world of country music.